Khadeeejah/Technical-Writing/cl8uigw6f000409mjcya59nfe.md

  ###  Step 3

-You will mostly interact with two of our products.
-Chispend in order to unlock the utility, allow crypto tokens and NFTs to be spent, integrate your own platform tokens and create your own spending experience.
+You will primarily interact with two of our products.
+ChiSpend, unlocking utility by crypto tokens and NFTs to be spent, seamlessly integrate your platform tokens and create your spending experience
 ![chispend.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1664889683397/KtUJf6c7O.png align="left")

-and Chiconect, which is a powerful API that allows you to move non-diminishing rewards between banks, giftcards, airtime, momo, and so on.
+and ChiConnect, which is a powerful API that allows you to move non-diminishing rewards between banks, giftcards, airtime, momo, and so on.

 ![chiconnect.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1664889699509/ROqZF6PEQ.png align="left")